 The vaporizer comes in a small dark box, solid and compact enough.
 We liked the Atmos design, very classy and it gives a feeling of what is in the box.

-The Transporter looks more like a flask than a vaporizer, making it look like you are taking a sip while you are in fact drawing.
+The Atmos Transporter is an advanced dry herb vaporizer that looks more like a flask.
+It looks like you are taking a sip while you are in fact drawing.
 Unusually cool.
 However, in a way, it might also look like you are a drinking alcohol.